MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/uicop-aw0012-synopsispropertieslimitedsupport.md

 [//]: # (START>DO_NOT_EDIT)
 [//]: # (IMPORTANT:Do not edit any of the content between here and the END>DO_NOT_EDIT.)
 [//]: # (Any modifications should be made in the .xml files in the ModernDev repo.)
-# UICop Rule AW0001
+# UICop Rule AW0012
-The Web client does not support displaying the Request page of XMLPorts.
+The Web client does not support About properties in certain contexts.

 ## Description
-The Web client does not support displaying the Request page of XMLPorts.
+The Web client does not support About properties in certain contexts.
+Please see the properties' documentation for further information.

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)
-## Remarks

-This rule applies only to [!INCLUDE[prod_short](../../includes/prod_short.md)] Spring 2019 and earlier versions.
-Request pages for XMLPorts are supported as of [!INCLUDE[prod_short](../../includes/prod_short.md)] 2019 release wave 2.

 ## See Also
 [UICop Analyzer](uicop.md)
 [Getting Started with AL](../devenv-get-started.md)